bitcoin-sv/bsv-components-library/store/doc/README.md

 ### Block History

-The *BlockChainStore* module uses the term of *Path* to store information about the *history* of the chain.
+The *BlockChainStore* module uses the concept of *Path* to store information about the *history* of the chain.
 A *Path* is a sequence of blocks in sequence, without any fork between them.
 Over time, as Forks are created and discarded, the *BlockChainStore* changes and stores this information so it can be used later on to bring up a block's history.

 Some examples of *Paths* are showed below: